 Elevated garden beds are higher than the soil surface and consist of fertile soil surrounded by a frame to store it in place.
 Frames are generally made of wood, stone, or concrete blocks.
 Among wood is better and environmentally friendly.
 Choosing the most sustainable wood makes the bed last longer, even ten years without improvement.
 The beds are separated by a path from where the gardeners take care of the plants.
 Before putting up the bed, the gardener must lose ground with a fork and dig the soil about 6 to 12 inches.
 It is better to mix the topsoil and bottom soil together for better rooting.
 The selection of a sunny place is the best location for gardening.

-Incoming search terms: define raised beds planting?
+Incoming search terms: elevated raised garden bed ideas, define raised beds planting?